Introduction

 SymbolicAWEModel(set::Settings, sys_struct::SystemStructure; kwargs...)

-Constructs a SymbolicAWEModel from a SystemStructure.
+Constructs a SymbolicAWEModel from an existing SystemStructure.

 This is the primary inner constructor.
 It takes a SystemStructure that defines the physical layout of the kite system and prepares it for symbolic model generation.